yoeripoels/vce/README.md

 # Visual Contrastive Explanation
-This repository contains the code for the paper "VAE-CE: Visual Contrastive Explanation using Disentangled VAEs" [[arxiv]]().
+This repository contains the code for the paper "VAE-CE: Visual Contrastive Explanation using Disentangled VAEs" [[arxiv]](https://arxiv.org/abs/2108.09159).

 ### Installation
 Required packages are listed in `requirements.txt`.
 The code was developed/tested using Python 3.7.3.